robOcity/ai-course/resources/python-and-ai-resources.md

 * [Dive into Python 3](http://www.diveintopython3.net/) - Another outstanding free online textbook, only this one is for experienced programmers.
 Again if you like it consider buying a copy.

 * [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/intro/learning/) - A curated list of Python tutorials, each with a short description.

+## Anaconda and Conda Resources

+* [Anaconda Python for Individuals](https://www.anaconda.com/products/individual) - Downloads and resources for Anaconda Python.
+Python for data science ready to go with all the best data science tools pre-installed.
+Configure your Python environments with a GUI.
+Supports Windows, macOS and Linux and includes the `conda` command line tool.

+* [Miniconda](https://docs.conda.io/en/latest/miniconda.html) - The minimimalist version of  Anaconda Python without the GUI.
+Build your own environments and select packages using `conda` on the commnand line.

+* [Conda User's Guide](https://conda.io/projects/conda/en/latest/user-guide/index.html) - How configure your Python environments using the `conda` the tool that comes with Anaconda Python.

 ## Markdown Text